 A recurring feature in which I present a collection of

 miscellaneous crap err, interesting things to look at that I have lovingly and carefully curated for your enjoyment.
-For some of these entries, I may have spent upwards of three minutes cutting and pasting a URL and thinking of a four and a half word comment to accompany it.
+For some of these entries, I may have spent upwards of one minute cutting and pasting a URL and thinking of a twelve word comment to accompany it.
 I hope you appreciate my efforts.

 See more Random Internet Things From The Internet.